Connect with us

 For Prince, the relationship between sales and the company/product is the structure of an arrow: sales represent the tip, while the company’s product forms the shaft or the tail end of the arrow’s structure.

 It is also vital to match the sales process with the company’s growth stage.
 For instance, a $2 billion growth-stage company with strong marketing resources operates differently from a pre-seed startup.
-In the early stages, when brand and product recognition are low, the sales strategy should prioritize building visibility and credibility, he explains.
+In the early stages, when brand and product recognition is low, the sales strategy should prioritize building visibility and credibility, he explains.

 The vision is the first product